base58btc/LARP/docs/03-transactions.md

 	for the miner, otherwise they might not include your transaction in a block.

-## Adding Transctions to the Mempool
+## Adding Transactions to the Mempool

 Instructor Script: